yadleinc/template-example/README.md

 # Use custom templates to display search results in Yadle
 The Yadle "template" API methods allow users to use custom HTML/CSS/JavaScript to create a template for displaying search results.
-Once created, each template will appear in the view pull-down menu of the search page of the web app.
+Once created, each template will appear in the view drop-down menu of the search page of the web app.
 This repo contains an overview of how these templates work, as well as a working example of a template.

 ### Overview of templates work:
 In the most basic sense, the way this feature works is that the Yadle web app uses a custom event to pass search results to your template.
 Therefore, your template simply needs to listen for the custom event in order to receive the search results.
 Once the results have been received, your template can display them however you see fit.
-You can simply display the data with simple JavaScript, or you could youse a library like React or Vue to display the results.
+You can simply display the data with plain JavaScript, or you could use a library like React or Vue.

 The starting point of a template will be a single JavaScript file (must be called index.js) that you provide and which Yadle will insert into the web app.
-You can include additional files (js/css/html) and they will be packaged with the web app, but you will be responsible for importing them into your template (we provide examples of how to do this).
+You can include additional files (HTML/CSS/JavaScript) and they will be packaged with the web app, but you will be responsible for importing them into your template (we provide examples of how to do this).

 Finally, it is important to note that when you insert your content into the web page, you must start by appending it to the '#custom-template' element.
 This ensures that any content you render will be inserted into the correct location on the page.